pablomazo/self_driving/README.md

 	It will show a graph with the total reward in each generation

-	When the training is finished it will save the resulting network in the path:
+	When the training is finished it will save the neural network of the best performance in the path:

 	saved_models/final_DQN.pth

+	If you want to see the agent execute train_DQN.py file: python train_DQN.py